 These bite-sized stuffed portobello mushrooms are incredibly savory and pop right in your mouth.
-Easy to make, these stuffed mushrooms can be made ahead of time and heated up right before your family and friends arrive.
+Easy to make, these stuffed mushrooms can be made and heated up before your family and friends arrive.

 Vegan French onion dip is so creamy and savory that you won't believe it's vegan.
 Vegan french onion dip is a family favorite, perfect for homemade oil-free chips, vegetables, or a spread for your favorite burger recipe.
 Nut-free option provided.

 Take asparagus to the next level and give it some fancy flare.
 Dipped in this savory mustard dipping sauce, this asparagus, wrapped in oil-free dough, turns an ordinary appetizer table into a beautiful display.